Year 11 Sociology (11SOC)

 This course addresses the Level 6 achievement objectives of the Social Studies curriculum.
 Sociology offers 16 NCEA Level 1 Social Studies credits.
 We focus on these NCEA Social Studies achievement standards:

 1.1 Demonstrate understanding of findings of a Social Studies inquiry: Carry out an in-depth research investigation about a social action promoting social justice and human rights.
-In 2023, we will look at ‘Fast Fashion’ as our broader topic, and students chose a smaller focus area to investigate.
+In 2023, we will look at ‘Fast Fashion’ as our broader topic, and students will choose a smaller focus area to investigate.

 1.2 Demonstrate Understanding of Perspectives on a Contemporary Social Issue - Students will analyse the recent kōrero in Aotearoa about the youth vote in our general elections, and whether or not the age should be lowered to 16.
 Students will learn about the history of voting in Aotearoa, in particular how we have rights and responsibilities to participate in our democracy.